Riding Instructor qualifications

 It has always astonished me that people take it for granted that because a person can ride and owns a horse or horses, they will be suitable riding instructors or teachers/trainers.

-There are just two organisations in the UK who award teaching qualifications and both hold records going back years and years.
-It is simple therefore, to ring either the BHS or the ABRS and ask if a particular person gained their qualification at a specific centre in a specific year – or range of years.
+There are just several organisations in the UK who award coaching qualifications and both hold records going back years and years.
+It is simple therefore, to ring either them and ask if a particular person gained their qualification at a specific centre in a specific year – or range of years.

 Alternatively of course, you can attend a riding school where you can guarantee that there will be qualified instructors available, BUT it is still wise to check because not all of the instructors at riding schools will be fully trained as yet – they may be trainees.